syncfusion-content/uwp-docs/uwp/SfDockingManager/Document-Windows.md

 ## Document Container behavior with DockFill

 Dock windows are allowed to occupy the remaining space when DockFill property is set to true.
 SfDockingManager does not reserve space for DocumentContainer.
-So child windows with Document state are hidden in the layout.
+So, child windows with Document State are hidden in the layout.

 ## Specify Placement for Document Window

 A Document window can be added either at start or end index position in the `DocumentContainer` by setting the `DocumentTabItemPlacement` property in `SfDockingManager`.
-The `DocumentTabItemPlacement` enumeration values are `Start` and `End`, by default it is `Start`.
+The `DocumentTabItemPlacement` enumeration values are `Start` and `End`, default value is `Start`.

 * Adding Documents at Start position